tasnimxvi/fuel-cycle-sim/README.md

 ## Run application

-Once in the  directory:
+Once in the  directory,
 ```
-npm run dev
+npm run start:both
 ```